ucsb-cs32/s21/_lab/lab04.md

 ```

 Our goal is to use a powerful idea from OO programming, inheritence, to rethink our data types (demogData and hospitalData) and consider what they
 have in common and/or very similar *and* whether that commonality can be lifted into a new *parent* type unifying their representation.

 Specifically,
 we will introduce a new data type to represent *region data* as a more abstract concept.
 Both hospital data and demographic data are examples of *region data*.

-Introducing this new type and using inheritence to codify the relationship between these two kinds of data, will allow up to simplify our code (and ultimately
+Introducing this new type and using inheritence to codify the relationship between these two kinds of data, will allow up to simplify our code,
+and ultimately
-make it easier to add any other new data that likewise is associated with a region!).
+make it easier to add any other new data that likewise is associated with a region!
 This abstraction will also allow us to remove some redundancy
 between city, county or state level data.